KJeynesCupper/chlorofluoroR/README.md

 results, where green represents positive (ie. resistant) and red represents negative (ie. not resistant).
 The line type is determined by the copy number

-There are four different versions of this plot:
+There are three different versions of this plot:
 - Version 1 = coloured based on selection result, and linetype represents copy number.